Ricci pinched compact submanifolds in spheres

 In particular, the torus $\mathbb{T}^{2m+1}_m(r)$ with $r=\sqrt{m/(2m+1)}$ is a minimal hypersurface in $\Sf^{2m+2}$ that satisfies $(*)$ for $k\leq m$ with equality attained only for $k=m$ and for unit vectors tangent to the first factor.
 Moreover, it holds that $H_m(\Sf^m\times\Sf^{m+1};\Z) =H_{m+1}(\Sf^m\times\Sf^{m+1};\Z)=\Z$.
 Hence the topological description as well as the characteristics of the Dupin principal normal given by part $(ii)$ of Theorem \ref{thm1} are both optimal.

 The next two results analyse the special cases when the value of $k$ in the inequality $(*)$ is the largest allowed in Theorem \ref{thm1}, namely, when $k=n/2$ if $n$ is even or $k=(n-1)/2$ if $n$ is odd.
 Unexpectedly, it turns out that between the two cases there are striking differences in arguments and results.
 Recall that a submanifold is called substantial if it is not contained in a proper totally geodesic submanifold of the ambient space.
+Thus the assumption in the next result that the submanifold is substantial is just a technical requirement.

 \begin{theorem} Let $f\colon M^n\to\Sf^{n+m}$, $n\geq 4$, be a substantial isometric immersion of a compact manifold of even dimension.
 Assume that \be \Ric_M\geq(n-2)\big(1+H^2+H\sqrt{1+H^2}\big) \ee at any point of $M^n$.
 Then one of the following holds: $(i)$ $M^n$ is homeomorphic to $\Sf^n$ and this is necessarily the case if at some point of $M^n$ the inequality \eqref{strict1} is strict. $(ii)$ The submanifold is the minimal embedding of the torus $\mathbb{T}^n_{n/2}(1/\sqrt{2})$ into $\Sf^{n+1}$ given above. $(iii)$ The submanifold is the minimal embedding $\psi\colon\CP^2_{4/3}\to\Sf^7$ given by part $(i)$ of Proposition \ref{proj}. \end{theorem}